open-contracting/standard/standard/standard.md

 Each release, or a group of releases, will contain publisher information, and each release will contain a release number and date from that publisher.
-The idea is to accommodate the modularization of publishing such that along the contracting journey, different bodies could publish different sets of releases.
+The idea is to accommodate the modularization of publishing such that along the contracting process, different bodies could publish different sets of releases.
 For example, one publisher for tenders and awards, and a separate publisher for contracts releases.
 In addition, third-party publishers may wish to augment the